tapanih/pathfinding-algorithm-comparison/documentation/user_manual.md

 from the folder the program was downloaded to.
 The program uses map and scenario files that can be downloaded from https://movingai.com/benchmarks/grids.html

-### Visualizing algorithms
+## Visualizing algorithms

 Open a map file with ``Open map...``

 Click twice on the map to set start and end points.
 Make sure the start point is not inside a wall.
 Different algorithms can be selected from the side bar.

 The colors used in the visualization are explained in the side bar.
+Impassable nodes are black, passable and unvisited nodes are white, visited nodes are dark or light green depending on whether they have been added to the heap.
 The nodes that are visited but not added to the heap are unique to Jump Point Search.
-Those nodes should be processed quicker than normal.
+Those nodes should have been processed faster than normal.
+Finally the nodes along the path are marked red.

-### Benchmarking using scenario files
+## Benchmarking using scenario files

 Open a scenario file with ``Open scenario..``